szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 console.log(typeof myVariable);
 ```

 If you look at your developer console, you should see a `string` correctly identified as the data type of `myVariable`.
 You can use this operator to determine the data type of any variable you have created.
-This can become very useful when you are working with data types that are not explicitly defined or when you are converting data types from one type to another (which we'll begin learning in the next lesson).
+This can become very useful when you are working with data types that are unknown to you or when you are converting data types from one type to another (which we'll begin learning in the next lesson).

 ## Review Questions